liu-mengyang/rust-mmdeploy/README.md

 Safe MMDeploy Rust wrapper.

+## News

+- (2022.9.29) This repo has been added into the [OpenMMLab ecosystem](https://openmmlab.com/ecosystem).
+- (2022.9.27) This repo has been added into the [MMDeploy CI](https://github.com/open-mmlab/mmdeploy/blob/master/.github/workflows/rust_api.yml).

 ## Prerequisites

 To make sure the building of this repo in success, you should install some pre-packages.